Skip to main content

 Accreditation

-HHCC is accredited with Exemplary Standing from Accreditation Canada.
-We are among only a few elite hospitals across Canada to receive the highest possible designation from Accreditation Canada.
+HHCC is accredited with Exemplary Standing from Accreditation Canada, the highest possible designation from Accreditation Canada.

 We have consistently met 100% of the Required Organizational Practices (ROPs) and 99.9% of almost 2,300 standards.
 A few areas that Accreditation Canada recognized at HHCC include: